Dadangdut33/Speech-Translate/README.md

 Check out the [wiki](https://github.com/Dadangdut33/Speech-Translate/wiki) for more information about the app, the user settings, and how to use it.

 # Building / Developing / Compiling Yourself

+> [!NOTE]
+> I use python 3.11.6 for development, but it should work with python 3.8 or later

 ## Setup